oleeskild/digitalgarden/src/site/notes/Home.md

 ---

-Welcome to my digital garden - an online notebook and knowledge base where I share and cultivate notes and knowledge in public.
-Contrary to a blog, where articles and essays have a publication date and start decaying as soon as they are published, my digital garden is evergreen: I continuously edit and refine its documents.
+Welcome to my digital garden - a space where I share and cultivate notes and knowledge in public.
+Unlike a blog, where articles start decaying as soon as they are published, my digital garden is evergreen; documents are continuously edited and refined.

+Thanks for visiting.
+I hope you find something useful here.